aniketg932/Position_game/README.md

-#  Python -  Minor Projects
+Python -  Minor Projects
-Position_game , Select a position to replace a number to string // the code will be updated further to coming days.
+    1. Position_game , Select a position to replace a number to string // the code will be updated further to coming days.
-Card_war_game , In this you need to select a card who values will greter comapre between two different person and lets check who wins.
+    2. Snake and ladder game using random functiona and list, tuples and conditional statements and the game is in text format with all suitable constraints.